juicer/juicer/docs/markdown/install.md

 6. python-yaml
 7. pymongo

-When the dependencies are satisfied, rename setup.py.in to setup.py:
+When the dependencies are satisfied:

     $ sudo make install